magepages/mpdocs/docs/multi-flat-rates/index.md

 ![](https://i.imgur.com/JueCVl5.png)

 - **Ship to Specific Countries**: Choose the countries that you want to apply the flat rate
+- **Ship to Specific Zipcodes**: Fill in this field the zipcode which allows applying flat rate.
+Apllicable for multiple zipcodes.
+Zipcodes are separated by a dot comma “ ; ”

 - **Displayed Error Message**:
   - Enter the content of the message when the shipping method isn't available
   - If leaving this field blank, the default message is `Sorry, but we can't deliver to the destination country with this shipping module.`